ocrmypdf/OCRmyPDF/docs/cookbook.rst

 On file servers, you could configure watchmedo as a system service so it will run all the time.

 Caveats
 """""""

 * ``watchmedo`` may not work properly on a networked file system, depending on the capabilities of the file system client and server.
 * This simple recipe does not filter for the type of file system event, so file copies, deletes and moves, and directory operations, will all be sent to ocrmypdf, producing errors in several cases.
 Disable your watched folder if you are doing anything other than copying files to it.
+* If the source and destination directory are the same, watchmedo may create an infinite loop.

 Batch jobs